tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 bt <- bootstraps(Chicago, times = 5)
 ```

-With resampling, we fit the same model to the different versions of the data set produced by resampling.
+With resampling, we fit the same model to the different simulated versions of the data set produced by resampling.
 The tidymodels function [`fit_resamples()`](https://www.tmwr.org/resampling.html#resampling-performance) is the recommended approach for doing so.

-`fit_resamples()` does not automatically save the model objects for each resample since these can be quite large.
-However, we can pass a function to `fit_resamples()` that can save the model object or any other aspect of the fit.
+{{% warning %}} The `fit_resamples()` function does not automatically save the model objects for each resample since these can be quite large and its main purpose is estimating performance.
+However, we can pass a function to `fit_resamples()` that _can_ save the model object or any other aspect of the fit. {{%/ warning %}}

-The function takes a single argument that represents the fitted [workflow object](https://www.tmwr.org/workflows.html) (even if you don't give `fit_resamples()` a workflow).
+This function takes a single argument that represents the fitted [workflow object](https://www.tmwr.org/workflows.html) (even if you don't give `fit_resamples()` a workflow).

-We can extract the model fit.
+From this, we can extract the model fit.
 There are two "levels" of model objects that are available:

 * The parsnip model object, which wraps the underlying model object.
 We retrieve this using the `extract_fit_parsnip()` function.

 * The underlying model object (a.k.a. the engine fit) via the `extract_fit_engine()`.

-We'll use the latter approach and then tidy the object as we did previously.
-Finally, we add this to the control function so that it can be used.
+We'll use the latter option and then tidy this model object as we did in the previous section.
+Let's add this to the control function so that we can re-use it.

 ```r